 NATS has launched a pre-notification tool for flights crossing Class D controlled airspace in the London area.
 You can use it at https://aup.nats.aero/

 4. Controlled airspace local VFR guides

 Check for a local Airspace Guide for your route.
-There are numerous guides written (usually) by controllers who are hobby pilots too in their spare time.
-They can be incredibly useful to anyone visiting the local area.
+There are numerous guides often written by controllers who are hobby pilots in their spare time.
+They can be incredibly useful to anyone visiting a local area.